Nearest Neighbour Score Estimators for Diffusion Generative Models: Background

 \section{Background}

 Diffusion processes form the foundation of both diffusion models \cite{sohl2015deep, ho2020denoising} and consistency models \cite{song2023consistency}.
-In the variance exploding formulation \cite{song2020score}, diffusion processes convolve a data distribution $p(\bx)$, $\bx \in \mathbb{R}^d$ with zero-mean Gaussian noise $\mathcal{N}\left(\mathbf{0}, \sigma(t)^2\mathbf{I}\right)$, resulting in a continuous marginal distribution path $p_t(\bz) = \int p_{data}\left(\bx\right)\mathcal{N}\left(\bz |\bx, \sigma(t)^2\mathbf{I}\right)d\bx $, $t \in \left[t_{\mathrm{min}}, T\right], \bz \in \mathbb{R}^d.$ The noise schedule of the diffusion process $\sigma(t)$ and diffusion length $T$ are selected to ensure $p_T(\bz)$ is indistinguishable from a normal prior $\pi(\bz) = \mathcal{N}\left(\bz \mid \mathbf{0}, \sigma(T)^2\mathbf{I}\right).$
+In the variance exploding formulation \cite{song2020score}, diffusion processes convolve a data distribution $p(\bx)$, $\bx \in \mathbb{R}^d$ with zero-mean Gaussian noise $\mathcal{N}\left(\mathbf{0}, \sigma(t)^2\mathbf{I}\right)$, resulting in a continuous marginal distribution path $p_t(\bz) = \int p_{\text{data}}\left(\bx\right)\mathcal{N}\left(\bz ; \bx, \sigma(t)^2\mathbf{I}\right)d\bx $, $t \in \left[t_{\mathrm{min}}, T\right], \bz \in \mathbb{R}^d.$ The noise schedule of the diffusion process $\sigma(t)$ and diffusion length $T$ are selected to ensure $p_T(\bz)$ is indistinguishable from a normal prior $\pi(\bz) = \mathcal{N}\left(\bz ; \mathbf{0}, \sigma(T)^2\mathbf{I}\right).$

-Since the density $p(\bx)$ is usually unknown, it is approximated by $p_{data}(\bx)$, a finite mixture of Dirac measures $\pdata = \frac{1}{N}\sum_{\bxi \in \dataset} \delta \left(\bx - \bxi\right)$ where $\mathcal{D} = \left\{\bx^{(1)}, \ldots, \bx^{(N)}\right\}$ is a dataset of samples drawn from the true data density.
+Since the density $p(\bx)$ is usually unknown, it is approximated by $p_{\text{data}}(\bx)$, a finite mixture of Dirac measures $\pdata = \frac{1}{N}\sum_{\bxi \in \dataset} \delta \left(\bx - \bxi\right)$ where $\mathcal{D} = \left\{\bx^{(1)}, \ldots, \bx^{(N)}\right\}$ is a dataset of samples drawn from the true data density.
 With this approximation, the time-varying marginals $p_t(\bz)$ and posteriors $p_t(\bxi | \bz)$ take the forms

 Under the finite data approximation, each posterior distribution $p_t(\bxi | \bz)$ is categorical over the elements of $\mathcal{D}$, ie. $\sum_{i=1}^N p(\bxi | \bz) = 1$.
-In addition, we refer to $p_t(\bz | \bxi) = \mathcal{N}\left(\bz |\bx, \sigma(t)^2\mathbf{I}\right)$ as the forward likelihood.
+In addition, we refer to $p_t(\bz | \bxi) = \mathcal{N}\left(\bz ; \bx, \sigma(t)^2\mathbf{I}\right)$ as the forward likelihood.

 Diffusion processes can be described using stochastic or ordinary differential equations \cite{song2020score}.
 In this work, we focus on the probability flow ODE (PF-ODE) formulation, introduced by \citet{song2020score}.
-Following the parameterization of EDM \cite{karras2022elucidating}, we select $\sigma(t) = t$ although other choices are possible, as discussed in \cref{ap:general_diffusion}.
-The PF-ODE for this parameterization is
+Following the parameterization of EDM \cite{karras2022elucidating}, we select $\sigma(t) = t$.
+However, other choices are possible, as discussed in \cref{ap:general_diffusion}.
+With our chosen diffusion schedule, the PF-ODE is given by

 Numerical integration of the PF-ODE requires repeated evaluation of $\nabla_\bz \log p_t(\bz)$, known as the \emph{score function}.
 Because the forward likelihood is Gaussian, the \emph{conditional} score has the straightforward form $\nabla_\bz \log p_t(\bz | \bxi) = \frac{\bxi - \bz}{t^2}$.
 However, calculating the \emph{marginal} score for fixed $\bz$ and $t$ requires an expectation over the posterior $p_t(\bxi | \bz)$